 "The counterargument stands that offering legal euthanasia/physician-assisted suicide services will lead down into a slippery slope and cause many legal complications.
 Who should be allowed access to these services, how much should they cost, what are the qualifications and circumstances that allow one to make this decision?
 Could euthanasia and physician-assisted suicide lead to a disregard for life, and how do we make sure that it does not turn into others deciding to euthanize an individual rather than the individual choosing their own time of death?
 With four US states already offering legal physician-assisted suicide services and numerous countries legalizing various forms of euthanasia/physician-assisted suicide, it is a dilemma that society will have to address in the near future."

-Amy is a sophomore Political Science major from Crawfordsville, Indiana.
+Amy is a junior Political Science major from Crawfordsville, Indiana.
 She is Secretary of Model United Nations, Secretary of DePauw Student Government, a member of Delta Gamma, an Honor Scholar, and a tour guide.
-She plans to study abroad in Central Europe in Fall 2015.
+She is studying abroad in Prague for the Fall semester of 2015.
 After graduation, she hopes to work in foreign policy.